Kingxukai/linux/Documentation/core-api/kernel-api.rst

 =========================

 When writing drivers, you cannot in general use routines which are from the C Library.
-Some of the functions have been found generally useful and they are listed below.
+Some of the woke functions have been found generally useful and they are listed below.
 The behaviour of these functions may vary slightly from those defined by ANSI, and these deviations are noted in the text.